sciber-io/yubikey-locker/README.md

 ## Installation via Intune
 ### Windows
-1. Download the .admx and .adml files from the "Administrative template" folder
+1. Download the .admx and .adml files from the "src/windows/Administrative template" folder
 2. Intune/GPO: Follow Jonas guide on his blog: https://swjm.blog/locking-the-workstation-on-fido2-security-key-removal-part-2-80962c944c78 to set up GPO/Intune control to decide what you want to do if the YubiKey is removed.
 ### Mac
 - Add an macOS app, upload sciber-yklocker-macos.pkg